jupo3737/Paper/talk.md

     }
 }
 ```
-##Module Loader - Tom will fill this
+##Module Loader API
 * Es.next aims to develop a "dynamic, reflexive API for loading module scripts
-* Functionality similar to import as shown below
+* Functionality similar to import: Anything defined as an export can be consumed

 ```javascript
   Loader.load('car.js', function(car) {